If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

 Nevada – In Nevada, test-takers need to wait for a 60-day period when they have tried to pass a GED subtest three times.
 They must also take all of the four GED subtests before they are allowed to retake any subtest.

-North Dakota – In North Dakota, a 3-day waiting time applies when you want to retake a GED subtest and this also applies when they want to schedule a second attempt.
+North Dakota – In North Dakota, a 3-day waiting time applies when you want to retake a GED subtest and this also applies when you want to schedule a second attempt.
 After three attempts, a 60-day waiting time applies.

 Virginia – GED test-takers in Virginia have to wait for 60 days after their third attempt.
 Additionally, after each third attempt, they’ll have to wait 60 days before they can retake a subtest.